sal55/pcl/README.md

  ZASM         My Z80 assembly syntax
 ````

 Elements in parentheses are either experimental or don't exist.
-However they helped keep the design flexible.
+However they helped keep the design flexible by having to allow for those possibilities.

-Everything works to some degree.
-(The M7-EXE compiler is almost production ready and can self-host.
+Everything else works to some degree.
+The M7-EXE compiler is almost production ready and can self-host.
 C-EXE has some issues.
 M7/C-RUNPCL is still buggy.
 There are other minor issues with other combinations.
 There is a lot to test and lots of configurations.

-I'm not yet at the point where I can chain several products together, however some combinations like this one:
+I'm not yet at the point where I can chain several products together, however some combinations like this one do work:
 ````
 c:\cxp>\bx\mm -run cc -runp lua fib.lua
 ````
 (`bx\mm` is the M7 compiler.
 This translates the C compiler `cc` to PCL then to x64 code which is immediately run. `cc` in turn translates the one-file Lua interpreter `lua.c` to PCL, and immediately executes that by interpreting the PCL.
 In turn, the Lua interpreter loads and runs `fib.lua`.

-The tricky bit is managing all those commandline parameters, as each of these three programs should only see the ones relevant to it.)
+The tricky bit is managing all those commandline parameters, as each of these three programs should only see the ones relevant to it, while any belonging to subsequent programs are passed on.)

-(`bx\mm` is M7 compiler, which compiles runs `cc` which is the C compiler, whih compiles the one-file Lua interpreter lua.c into PCL

-M7 runs the C compiler via -RUNPCL which then runs say Lua via RUNPCL too.)

 ### Deployment

 Each back-end in the chart is intended to be a self-contained library.
 It is used as follows:

-* M7 and C compilers - the build process makes it part the main compiler (via `import pcl` which adds the two dozen modules needed)
+* M7 and C compilers - the build process makes it part of the main compiler (via `import pcl` which adds the two dozen modules needed)
 * Q Demo - the PCL library is formed into a separate DLL library
 * C Demo - it can either be statically linked (via an OBJ file), or can also use a DLL